mprovost/NFStash/README.md

 NFSping checks if each target server is responding by sending it a NULL RPC request and waiting for a response.
 The NULL procedure of each RPC protocol is a noop that is implemented for testing.
 It doesn't check any server functionality but provides confirmation that the RPC services are listening, and baseline performance information about how quickly they are responding.
 A fast response to a NULL request does not mean that more complex requests will also respond quickly, but a slow response to a NULL request typically indicates that more complex procedures would also take at least that much time to respond.
 Therefore high response times from NFSping are a reliable metric for determining when an NFS server is exhibiting performance problems.

 NFSping attempts to ping each target regularly - that is, the delay between pings should be constant, like a metronome.
 By default it will send a ping to each target every second.
-This can be changed with the -p option (in milliseconds).
+This can be changed with the `-p` option (in milliseconds).
 Instead of sleeping for one second in between pings, the program will pause for the poll time (one second by default) minus the time it took for all of the current responses to come in.
 This keeps each poll on a regular schedule, which helps when sending data to monitoring systems that expect updates on a regular basis.
 If the responses take longer than the poll time, it will not pause at all and will continue with the next round of pings.

 NFSping supports versions 2, 3 and 4 of NFS, and the corresponding versions of the other RPC protocols.
 With no arguments it will send NFS version 3 NULL requests using UDP.
 By default it doesn't use the RPC portmapper for NFS pings and connects to port 2049, which is the standard port for NFS.
-Specify the -T option to use TCP, -M to query the portmapper for the server's NFS port, or -P to specify a port number.
-The -V option can be used to select another version of the protocol (2 or 4).
+Specify the `-T` option to use TCP, `-M` to query the portmapper for the server's NFS port, or `-P` to specify a port number.
+The `-V` option can be used to select another version of the protocol (2 or 4).

 Minor versions of NFS version 4 (4.1, 4.2 etc) aren't able to be checked individually because they are all implemented under the same RPC protocol number.
 The version 4 protocol only has two procedures - NULL and COMPOUND.
 The COMPOUND procedure requires that each call specify a minor version, but the NULL procedure doesn't have an argument for minor versions.

-NFSping can also check the mount protocol response using the -n option.
+NFSping can also check the mount protocol response using the `-n` option.
 This protocol is used in NFS version 2 and 3 to look up the root filehandle for a specific mount point on the server, which is then used by the NFS client.
 In version 4 this functionality has been built into the NFS protocol itself.
 By default NFSping uses the portmapper to discover the port that the mount protocol is listening to on the target.
-Use the -P option to specify a port.
+Use the `-P` option to specify a port.

-The -L option will check the network lock manager (NLM) protocol.
+The `-L` option will check the network lock manager (NLM) protocol.
 The lock manager is a stateful protocol for managing file locks that was added to NFS version 2 and 3 servers - in version 4 locking has been built into the NFS protocol itself.
 By default NFSping uses the portmapper to discover the port that the NLM protocol is listening to on the target.
-Use the -P option to specify a port.
+Use the `-P` option to specify a port.

-The -N option will check the portmap protocol itself (always listening on port 111).
+The `-N` option will check the portmap protocol itself (always listening on port 111).
 This is also called the portmapper or rpcbind service.
 The portmap protocol is used by clients to look up which port a particular RPC service and version is bound to on a server.

-The -a option will check the NFS ACL protocol which usually listens on port 2049 alongside NFS but is a separate RPC protocol.
+The `-a` option will check the NFS ACL protocol which usually listens on port 2049 alongside NFS but is a separate RPC protocol.
 This is a "sideband" protocol that Sun created for manipulating POSIX ACLs to that was never standardised in an RFC.
 However several servers such as Solaris and Linux implement it.
-By default NFSping checks for it on port 2049, specify a port with -P.
+By default NFSping checks for it on port 2049, specify a port with `-P`.

-The -s option will check the network status monitor (NSM) protocol which is used to notify NFS peers of host reboots.
+The `-s` option will check the network status monitor (NSM) protocol which is used to notify NFS peers of host reboots.
 It shows up as the "status" protocol in rpcinfo output.
 It forms part of the stateful locking protocol so that stale locks can be cleared when a server reboots.
 NFS version 4 has locking built in.
 By default NFSping uses the portmapper to discover the port that the NSM protocol is listening to on the target.
-Use the -P option to specify a port.
+Use the `-P` option to specify a port.

-The -Q option will check the rquota protocol which is used by clients to check and set remote quotas on the server.
+The `-Q` option will check the rquota protocol which is used by clients to check and set remote quotas on the server.
 By default NFSping uses the portmapper to discover the port that the rquota protocol is listening to on the target.
-Use the -P option to specify a port.
+Use the `-P` option to specify a port.

 ## Usage

-This is a list of the available command-line options:

 ```console
 Usage: nfsping [options] [targets...]